…what is it worth in the future?

 FV = 3,000 x (1 + 10%)20 FV = 20,182.50

-If we replace our original lump sum of 3,000 with the more general term PV, the discount rate of 10% with i, and the number of periods 20 with n, we arrive at the future value of a lump sum formula as follows:
+Furthermore if we replace our original lump sum of 3,000 with the more general term PV, the discount rate of 10% with i, and the number of periods 20 with n, we arrive at the future value of a lump sum formula as follows:

 FV = PV x (1 + i)n